iwhowe77/project-ihowe/src/content/landing.md

 # Other Stuff

 ## Interests
+- [Coliving](https://supernuclear.substack.com/) and community building, putting myself in places where I naturally bump into friends and meet new people
 - Being Curious\!
 Learning more about the world around me and the people in it
 - Puzzles (Jigsaw, board games, video games, etc.)